ome/omero_search_engine/README.rst

 Key Features
 ------------

-- Fast, scalable search capable of handling large datasets efficiently
+- Fast, scalable search capable of handling large datasets efficiently.
 - Supports operators such as ``equals``, ``not equals``, and ``contains``.
 - Combines multiple conditions using ``AND`` and ``OR`` to answer advanced data queries.
 - Exports indexed data or search results to JSON, CSV, or Parquet format.
 For IDR, full study data in CSV or Parquet format can be obtained using a link, try the `CSV example <https://idr.openmicroscopy.org/searchengine//api/v1/resources/container_bff_data/?container_name=idr0092-ostrop-organoid%2FscreenA%20&container_type=screen&file_type=csv>`_ (Parquet format is not human readable)